ramonpbarros/readme-generator/README.md

 This project is licensed under the MIT license.

 ## Contributing
-fell free to contribute to this project!
+Fell free to contribute to this project!
 Mek sure to commit changes before pull request.

 ## Tests
 To run tests, run the following command: